Enabling innovative trawl technology

-You can now promote and sell the trawl net design (with unique identification code or model number).
-But before you start fishing with the new trawl net, you need to follow the steps outlined in Step 4.
+Before you start fishing with the new trawl net, you need to follow the steps outlined in Step 4.

 What happens if an application is declined?

 After we issue an approval and notify the approval on this website, vessel operators can start using the new trawl net subject to the terms and conditions issued in the approval.
-But first they must:

 Who to contact